blimpage/your-pokemon-for-today/README.md

 - Add a filtering option to _only_ display KC's images (and maybe one to show only ones he hasn't done?
 Would anyone ever even want that?)

 - Add an option to sort by date

+- Add a "watch" task to the gulp config, to automatically rebuild the relevant build files when the source files change